|

 (25 Mar 1921 - 16 May 2007)

-English anthropologist who was one of the twentieth century's most influential anthropologists and scholars of classification systems and institutions.
+English anthropologist who was one of her era’s most influential anthropologists and scholars of classification systems and institutions.
 In Purity and Danger (1966), she made a cross-cultural study of ritual systems of cleanliness, pollution, and taboo.
-She considered these did not merely establish hygenic conditions but went further to establish order with rules of behaviours; rituals bind people together.
+She considered these did not merely establish hygienic conditions but went further to establish order with rules of behaviours; rituals bind people together.

 |

 If we can abstract pathogenicity and hygiene from our notion of dirt, we are left with the old definition of dirt as matter out of place.
 This is a very suggestive approach.
-It implies two conditions: a set of ordered relations and a contrevention of that order.
+It implies two conditions: a set of ordered relations and a contravention of that order.
 Dirt then, is never a unique, isolated event.
-Where there is dirt there is a system.
-Dirt is the by-product of a systematic ordering and classification of matter, in so far as ordering involves rejecting inappropriate elements.

 — Dame Mary Douglas